 - 2 8 ounces vegan puff pastry rolls

-- For the wash: 1 tbsp maple syrup mixed with 2 tbsp almond milk
+- For the wash: 1 tablespoon maple syrup mixed with 2 tablespoon almond milk

 - Prepare the filling: In a large mixing bowl, cream the coconut sugar with the vegan butter until soft and fluffy.
 Add the almond flour, cornstarch, almond milk, applesauce, almond extract, and vanilla extract.
 Mix using a wooden spoon or spatula until well combined.
 It won't look smooth and will be thick because of the almond flour, this is normal.
 Set aside.

 - Line a baking sheet with parchment paper.
 Unroll your puff pastries and cut them into about 8 inches discs.
 Place one disc of pastry on your prepared baking sheet.